KDevZilla/ArticlesPublic/Sharpword.md

 I will be more than happy if you use this code,
 but I also hope you discover a more effective technique if you need to flip an image in your application.

 ## Point of Interest
-One of the problem to develop this project is
+One of the challenges with developing this project is that
-It requires you to test with the actual Wordle to learn the requirment and you are allowed to play it 1 time per day and when you try to test the specific case for example
+you must test with the real Wordle to learn the requirements,
+and you are only allowed to play it once per day when you try to test a particular case,
-the case that consists of a duplicate alphabet but you cannot choose the world you need to test.
+like the case where there are duplicate letters.
+However, you are not allowed to select the world you need to test.

 ### Reference code
 ToggleCheckbox original code